How To Build A Digital Detox Day Into Your Week

 Long, device-free conversations

 These aren’t productivity tools.
-They’re grounding activities—ones that reintroduce continuity, sensory engagement, and depth.
+They’re grounding activities—ones that reintroduce continuity, sensory engagement, and depth, helping you connect with yourself, your environment, and those around you.

 Importantly, some restlessness is normal.
 When stimulation drops, internal noise rises before it settles.
 That’s not failure—that’s awareness returning.